Bourbon

 The bourbon alternative

 Seedlip Spice 94 adds enough warmth and spice to remind you that there’s a spirit in the glass.
 The cola does most of the heavy lifting flavor-wise, so the bourbon alternative just needs to provide structure and a dry counterpoint to the sweetness.
+For more on building your own bourbon flavor, see our homemade bourbon substitutes guide.
 The Kentucky Mule swaps the cola for ginger beer if you want something with more kick.